tdurouchoux/dsview_vault/topics/Concept/Magic Commands.md

 type: Concept
 ---

-Special commands in Jupyter notebooks that allow users to interact with AI models and perform tasks such as generating code or summarizing content.
+Special commands in Jupyter AI that allow users to interact with LLMs and perform various tasks within Jupyter notebooks.